syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 {% endtabs %}

-### Move to the last symbol in a column of a stencil using Page Down key
+## MoveToLastInColumn Command

-The `MoveToLastInColumn` command moves selection focus to the last symbol in the current column of the stencil or the last symbol of the symbol group if none is selected.
-Here's the code to execute this stencil command from the code-behind.
+The `MoveToLastInColumn` command moves selection to the last symbol in the current column of the stencil or the last symbol of the symbol group if none is selected.
+MoveToLastInColumn command can be executed by pressing the PageDown key.

 {% tabs %}